The federal income tax filing due date for individuals for the 2022 tax year is Tuesday, April 18, 2023.

 In Massachusetts, part-year residents are generally taxed on all of their income while residents of Massachusetts, whether received from sources inside or outside of Massachusetts.
 A Massachusetts full-year and/or part-year resident is entitled to claim a credit for incomes taxes paid to other states on income reported and taxed in Massachusetts.
 A part-year resident is only allowed credit for taxes paid on income earned and/or received during the Massachusetts residency period.

 If you received Massachusetts gross income of more than $8,000 during the calendar year, you must file a Massachusetts state tax return.
+If your Massachusetts gross income is less than $8,000, you do not need to file a Massachusetts tax return.
 The form you file will depend on your Massachusetts residency status.
 Refer to the links below for more information:

 As a nonresident alien for federal tax purposes, am I a nonresident for Massachusetts tax purposes as well?